 To disable this mode and allow IE to use the Premium Mode, have the user login to OWA and open Options in the upper right corner.
 Then select Accessibility and clear the checkbox for Use the blind and low vision experience, as shown below.

 Now have the user sign out of OWA and sign back in.
-They should be using OWA Premium Mode, providing they are using a supported browser.
+They should be using OWA Premium Mode, provided they are using a supported browser.